 - a Parental Responsibility Agreement with the mother; or

 - a Parental Responsibility Order from a Court.

-Civil partners will have Parental Responsibility for the child if they were civil partners at the time of the donor insemination or fertility treatment.
+Civil partners will have Parental Responsibility for the child if they were civil partners at the time of the donor insemination or fertility treatment in respect of a child conceived after 6th April 2009.
+The same does not apply if the conception is through sexual intercourse with a man.
+Then you will not automatically have any rights to the child.
+If a child is conceived the full 6th of April 2009 then you do not automatically have any rights to the child.
 If they were not married the other parent can obtain Parental Responsibility by applying to the Courts for Parental Responsibility if a Parental Agreement was made between them.

 If same-sex parents enter into a civil partnership after the time of treatment, the other parent can obtain Parental Responsibility on entering into the Civil partnership and thereafter making a parental responsibility agreement or jointly registering the birth.